 Sometimes grandparents have the right to visit their grandchildren.

-Grandparents do not have the right to visit their grandchildren unless they have a court order.
+But they only have this right if they have a court order.

-But if they cannot agree, in certain situations grandparents might be able to get a court order that says they can visit.
+If they cannot agree, in certain situations grandparents may be able to get a court order that says they can visit.

 In Massachusetts, grandparents have the right to ask a court for visits if:

-The court can give grandparents some visitation if they show at a hearing that:
+The court can give grandparents visitation if they show at a hearing that:

 Even if the grandparent did not have an important relationship with the child before the case began, the court can still grant visitation rights.
 The court can grant visitation rights if the grandparent can prove that visitation is still necessary to protect the child from “significant harm”.